 My wife used to work for an arts non-profit that had an annual event at Lincoln Center.
-A board member brought in celebrities who would read poems.
+A board member brought in actors, musicians, writers, artists who would read poems.
 I volunteered as support staff every year, which was cool because I got to meet some of my heroes, wander around backstage at Alice Tully Hall, and drink for free at the reception.

 Towards the end of one evening I was talking to the event photographer about his job.
 I was getting into photography at the time and had a lot of questions about process.
 Shooting in low light, without a flash, is difficult for any photographer.
 And I knew from seeing his photos from past years that he was both really good at being discrete about using a flash and also able to take super clean shots without the flash in low light.